 One company, Homestead, uses “drag and drop” WYSIWYG technology, meaning you don’t need to know html to use it (although knowledge of basic coding can enhance your web presence by embedding widgets, videos, social media tools and more).
 For less than $30 a month you get a downloadable SiteBuilder that allows you to edit your website online or off.
 And the good news is that if your computer crashes, no published material is ever lost.
 Even better, Homestead will create custom PayPal buttons for all your services.

 However, it’s just as viable to use a blog as your web presence, often for free.
-Blog sites like http://typepad.com/, http://blogger.com/ and http://wordpress.com/ all provide custom templates, and have affordable paid subscriptions should you want to trick out your blog beyond a simple, free site.
+Wix.com, Blogger and WordPress are a few examples.
+Blog sites like TypePad (what I use) provide custom templates or drag/drop Nimble formats, and have affordable subscriptions should you want to trick out your blog beyond a simple, free site.

 Beware of hitching your Tarot pro wagon to another organization’s “guild”, “town”, “house” or “portal”, though: if an organization is catering to Tarot pros, then you’re preaching to the choir (and won’t get much business).

-If that’s all you have, for now, at least check out their visitor stats via http://alexa.com/ Are they growing?
-Do they even have eyeballs visiting their site?
-(Being a windbag touting “growth” doesn’t mean squat; anyone can say anything on the web, doesn’t mean it’s true…especially if they can profit from you and your business via subscriptions).
-What is their reputation?
+Being a windbag touting “growth” doesn’t mean squat; anyone can say anything on the web, doesn’t mean it’s true…especially if they can profit from you and your business via subscriptions).
+And what is their reputation?

 Make sure you have an engaging bio on your website, preferably with a professionally photographed headshot.
 It’s true that you can use some pretty, mystical picture to represent yourself, but I’ve found that client’s are much more comfortable ordering a reading from someone with actual eyes to look into, a smile to respond to and a physical “vibe” to evaluate.
 In short, it’s personal and transparent.